roc-lang/roc/FAQ.md

 ***<u>Where can I learn Roc?</u>***

 - You can check the [official website](https://roc-lang.org).
-- Access the directory under the root directory of the project: **README.md  FAQ.md  TUTORIAL.md.**
+- Access the directory under the root directory of the project: **README.md  FAQ.md  TUTORIAL.md.** and other .md files
 - You can study in [Roc Zulip chat](https://roc.zulipchat.com) too.

 ## Table Of Contents